- Ph.D., 2018 - Business Administration, University of Minnesota

 His research interests lie at the intersection of strategy and organization theory, focusing on innovation, interfirm relationships (alliances and networks), emerging markets, crowdsourcing, and geography.
 He is also interested in the application of big data and machine learning to strategic management.

-Kumar has reviewed for the most prestigious scholarly journals in his field, including the Academy of Management Journal, Journal of International Business Studies, and Strategic Organization.
-He also has served as a reviewer for numerous Academy of Management annual meetings and Strategic Management Society conferences.
+Kumar has reviewed for the most prestigious scholarly journals in his field, including the Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, and Strategic Organization.
+He also has served as a reviewer for numerous Academy of Management annual meetings, Strategic Management Society, and Academy of International Business conferences.
 He has been selected as a Best Reviewer for the International Management Division of the Academy of Management 2021 Annual Meeting.
 Currently, Kumar serves on the editorial review board for the Journal of International Business Studies.

 At Pamplin, Kumar teaches courses on strategic management to undergraduates and is the course content coordinator.
+He won the Virginia Tech Department of Management Faculty Teaching Excellence Award in 2021.
+He is also the recipient of the Pamplin Certificate of Teaching Excellence Award.
 He has also independently taught undergraduates at the Carlson School of Management, University of Minnesota.
 Additionally, he has taught at the Universidad Latinoamericana de Ciencia y Tecnología (ULACIT) and Universidad Veritas in Costa Rica.

 Pankaj worked as a CFO at Universidad Veritas in Costa Rica and was a member of board of directors of CPI Panama.
 He also worked as a consultant for the Bain and Co. affiliate Mesoamerica in Costa Rica.
 He provided consultancy to Dr. Franklin Chang Díaz, a top scientist with NASA, who wanted to incorporate a subsidiary of Ad Astra Rocket Company, Webster, Texas, in Costa Rica.
 Prior to that, he was an assistant manager for Larsen and Toubro in India.
 He has interacted with clients from Asia, Europe, North America, and South America.